FOCI 2020 Leader Team Application

 First-Year Orientation to Community Involvement (FOCI) is an intensive pre-orientation program for incoming first-year and transfer students.
 FOCI serves as an introduction to community service, activism, and social justice issues in Washington, DC.
 FOCI participants actively engage in community service; discover and reflect on the diverse populations, perspectives, and roles that exist in the Georgetown and greater DC communities; develop leadership skills; and become part of a community committed to personal growth through service and reflection.
 FOCI activities address a wide variety of social justice issues, including education, sustainability, gentrification, immigration, LGBTQ access, and hunger and homelessness.
 The week involves lively discussions with Jesuits, faculty, student leaders, and DC community members.

 Opportunities to Get Involved

-Incoming first-year students: you will receive pre-orientation information after May 1st from Georgetown University.
+Incoming first-year students: you will receive pre-orientation information after May 1 from Georgetown University.
 To apply, visit Georgetown's Pre-Orientation page and select FOCI on your application.

 The Center for Social Justice invites incoming first year and transfer students to join Georgetown’s longest-running pre-orientation program.
 A group of 54 first year students arrive on campus to spend six days working together in the larger DC community with 16 student leaders experienced in community service and committed to social justice issues.
 Throughout the week, FOCIans engage in a series of reflections to explore issues of social justice, social responsibility, and identity.
 FOCI ends immediately prior to the beginning of Georgetown's New Student Orientation, in which all first-year students participate.
 All interested incoming first-year students are encouraged to apply.
 Past service experience is not a prerequisite.